-The Story of Van Halen’s First Show With Gary Cherone
+When Van Halen Played Their First Show With Gary Cherone

-But when they tried the same thing a second time – almost 12 years to the day at Wellington, New Zealand’s Queens Wharf Event Centre – with former Extreme frontman Gary Cherone at the mic, the party sure seemed lively onstage.
+But when they tried the same thing a second time – on April 10, 1998 at Wellington, New Zealand’s Queens Wharf Event Centre – with former Extreme frontman Gary Cherone at the mic, the party sure seemed lively onstage.
 But behind the scenes, it was an entirely different story.

-For the New Zealand audience gathered to see Van Halen that night, Cherone’s rookie nerves and unfamiliar visual presence proved to be a minor distraction from the jukebox show performed by the band, which wisely sprinkled just a handful of new songs among a few select Hagar-era favorites ("When It’s Love," "Dreams," "Right Now") and a generous helping of Roth-period classics ("Unchained," "Panama," "Jump"), plus resurrected album tracks like "Mean Street," "Romeo Delight’ and "Somebody Get Me a Doctor."
+Cherone’s rookie nerves and unfamiliar visual presence proved to be a minor distraction for the New Zealand audience gathered to see Van Halen that night.
+They did a jukebox show, wisely sprinkling just a handful of new songs among a few select Hagar-era favorites ("When It’s Love," "Dreams," "Right Now") and a generous helping of Roth-period classics ("Unchained," "Panama," "Jump"), plus resurrected album tracks like "Mean Street," "Romeo Delight" and "Somebody Get Me a Doctor."

 It was as varied and as crowd-pleasing a set list as any open-minded Van Halen fan could ask for.
 Problem was, open-minded Van Halen fans were in short supply once Van Halen III, Cherone’s debut album with the band, hit record stores and radio stations.
 It simply didn't meet expectations.

-Whether it was because the new music replaced the party-all-the-time attitude with more serious topics, fallout from the Van Halen brothers’ ugly spats with two former singers or various other reasons, Van Halen III was the first Van Halen album to not go platinum.
+Whether it was because the new music replaced the party-all-the-time attitude with more serious topics, fallout from the Van Halen brothers’ ugly spats with two former singers or other reasons, Van Halen III was their first album not to go platinum.
 It stalled at No. 4 on the chart, instead of reaching No. 1 like its four predecessors.